- Duration3 weeks

 - Confidence for having conversations about cancer that help others take positive action.

-- Identification of barriers to making lifestyle changes or seeing a doctor.
+- Identification of barriers to making positive changes for their health or seeing a doctor.

 - Communication methods that overcome barriers and avoid building defensiveness and fear.